 My landlord isn’t giving me six months’ notice of eviction

 It depends on the reason for eviction.
-If you have rent arrears of more than six months, your landlord is only required to give you four weeks’ notice.
+If you have rent arrears which started building up before March, your landlord is only required to give you four weeks’ notice.
 And if you’re facing eviction for antisocial behaviour, current legislation means you can receive little or no notice.